TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 Again, use `CONTRIBUTING.rst <https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/blob/master/CONTRIBUTING.rst>`__
 from this manual as an example.

-A link to the file will automatically displayed by GitHub when someone enters the "Issues" area (and has not created an issue yet) or when someone creates an issue.
+A link to the file will automatically be displayed by GitHub when someone enters the "Issues" area (and has not created an issue yet) or when someone creates an issue.